Upgrade considerations for Component Pack 8

 Note: Since we switched the container runtime from Docker to containerd, there is a possibility that all pods will show status as 'ImagePullBackOff'.

-If your Component Pack services run on an unsupported Kubernetes version, upgrade to a supported version before moving to Connections 8.0 CR3.
-Refer to HCL Connections 8.0 CR3 System Requirements.
+If your Component Pack services run on an unsupported Kubernetes version, upgrade to a supported version before moving to the latest CR version of Connections 8.0.
+Refer to HCL Connections 8.0 CR4 System Requirements.

 During the installation scenario, we will upgrade our Kubernetes stack to the newest Connections Component Pack release.
 This will impact the cpmaster.example.com machine, which runs the containerized modules.

 Connections 8.0 CR3 defines OpenSearch 1.3.0 as the default backend for Orient Me, search and Metrics – this is what we'll deploy and configure in our installation scenario.
 Previous Connections releases used an older Elasticsearch 7 version, which is no longer needed.

 Note: In case you already have Metrics deployed and its data collected, and you do not want to start Metrics from scratch, you will have to migrate these data into the new release.
 Steps to install or upgrade to Component Pack 8 covers both scenarios.